her001/Asma/README.md

 Simple Arma 3 launcher for Linux

 #Requirements
-Must have GTK+ 3 and have Arma 3 installed in (or linked to) `~/.local/share/Steam/steamapps/common/Arma 3`
+Must have GTK+ 3 and have addons installed in (or linked to) Arma 3 folder

 #Compile
 In the `src` directory: